 3. Support & maintenance

-Support for the TAO platform is available through the TAO Forge at http://forge.taotesting.com.
-The forge provides a convenient way for users to interact with TAO’s Open Source community.
+Support for the TAO platform is available through the TAO Hub at https://hub.taocloud.org/.
+The hub provides a convenient way for users to interact with TAO’s Open Source community.
 However, clients with commercial deployments often require predictable response times, and for these we offer dedicated support & maintenance agreements to ensure a reliable and positive test experience.